So why should we carry?......

 Toddlers and preschoolers need carried too!
 It is a big exciting world for them to explore but suddenly it can all become a bit scary and cuddles are needed.

 Using slings to carry your child can provide many benefits; these include:

 Parents can be 'hands-free' to get things done while still holding their baby.

 Encourages production of oxytocin leading to happier mum & baby;lessening the risk of PND.

-Enables mums to breastfeed discreetly on the go.
+Enables parent to breast/chestfeed discreetly on the go.